Virac, Catanduanes: Liberation

 The Liberation of Catanduanes took place in what is now the municipal building and the Virac Parish Church area.
 On February 8, 1945, the battle started at Km.
-4 at Barangay Calatagan at about 12 noon, and ended with the Filipino soldiers of the 5th, 52nd, 53rd, 55th, 56th and 57th Infantry Division of the Philippine Commonwealth Army and recognized guerrillas taking full control of the Japanese barracks.
+4 at Barangay Calatagan at about 12 noon, and ended with the Filipino guerrillas of the Catanduanes Liberation Force taking full control of the Japanese barracks.

-On April 20, 1945, Florencio Tacorda, the only three-term Municipal President, some two and a half decades before the war, was designated mayor of Virac.
+On April 20, 1945, Florencio Tacorda, the only three-term municipal president, some two and a half decades before the war, was designated mayor of Virac.
 He served for six months and twenty-five days during the Philippine Civil Affairs Unit regime.

 Pre and Martial Law Era

 From 1958 to 1970, Salvador Surtida took over followed by Jorge Arcilla from 1970 to 1986, two of the longest reigning local executives in the history of Virac.
-This period witnessed the ascendancy to national prominence of the Alberto brothers, Juan, Jose and Vicente, who doubtlessly brought progress and influenced the massive physical transformation of the municipality when Salvador Surtida and Jorge Arcilla were mayors.
-Foremost among the many infrastructure projects were the Catanduanes State Colleges and the Eastern Bicol Medical Center which placed Virac in the map as a major educational and health center in the Bicol Region.
+This period witnessed the ascendancy to national prominence of the Alberto brothers, Juan, Jose and Vicente, who brought progress and influenced the massive physical transformation of the municipality when Salvador Surtida and Jorge Arcilla were mayors.
+Foremost among the many infrastructure projects were the Catanduanes State Colleges and the Eastern Bicol Medical Center which made Virac a major educational and health center in the Bicol Region.

 The growth of Virac in terms of governance peaked in 1972.
 From the original 34 barangays in 1960, Virac was able to establish 29 new communities to upgrade to the present composition of 63 barangays.

 EDSA Revolution and beyond

-The EDSA Revolution in 1986 which toppled down the more than two decades of Marcos regime had a domino effect on the political structure of Virac.
+The EDSA Revolution in 1986 that toppled down the more than two decades of Marcos regime had a domino effect on the political structure of Virac.
 The replacement of the elected officials by appointed officials was in accordance with the Freedom Constitution which predominated during the revolutionary government from 1986 to 1992.
-Rodulfo Sarmiento, a doctor by profession held the reins of the municipal government.
+Rodulfo Sarmiento, a doctor by profession, led the municipal government.

 The early nineties saw the alternate changing of local governance between Rodulfo Sarmiento and Jose "Cito" Alberto II, the son of Congressman Jose Alberto.